 Sick time may be taken with less than ten days' notice when the need for leave is unforeseeable.
 When the need for sick time is unforeseeable, employees must contact their supervisors before the start of their scheduled work shift or as soon as practicable.
-Employees who have taken unforeseen sick time must record their sick time usage in Mountie Hub within three days of returning to work.
 For unforeseen leave that is longer than three days, employees may be required to provide written documentation confirming that the absence was for a qualifying reason as described in the Oregon Sick Time law.